hyperledger/besu-docs/docs/public-networks/how-to/troubleshoot/troubleshoot-peering.md

 # Troubleshooting Peering

-Besu can have trouble peering for a number of reasons.
-It may have to do with your network router, machine environment, and node configuration.
-If you are having trouble, [configuring your ports](../connect/configure-ports.md) is a good place to start.
+A number of factors can affect the ability of your node to find and maintain peers.
+Your network router, machine environment, and node configuration are all important.
+If you are having peering issues, [configuring your ports](../connect/configure-ports.md) is a good place to start.
 Additionally, learning how to [manage peers](../connect/manage-peers.md) will help in maintaining healthy peer counts for your node.
 Below we have some frequently asked questions that may help you.

 # Peering FAQ

 **Q: Why can’t I find enough peers to sync?**

-A: Multiple possible reasons:
+A:

 - Poor hardware spec: not enough CPU, disk IOPS or bandwidth to handle all the peers
 - Your ports are not open in your firewall and/or router